makma/fingerprintjs.com/content/blog/how-browser-fingerprint-spoofing-works.md

 * Keyboard type (e.g., QWERTY, Dvorak, etc.)
 * Hardware type

 Despite its unique capabilities, browser fingerprinting is not without its flaws.
 For example, browser fingerprint spoofing enables visitors to remain anonymous by disabling websites from creating unique identifiers.
-This can be accomplished by turning off certain browser features, using incognito mode, or using VPN, just to name a few.
+This can be accomplished by turning off certain browser features, using incognito mode, or connecting over VPN, just to name a few.

-Of course, privacy-conscious website visitors wouldn’t necessarily consider the above flaws.
-Their concerns are certainly valid: companies can use browser fingerprinting data to build unique user profiles without cookies or user sign-ins.
+Privacy-conscious website visitors wouldn’t necessarily consider the above flaws, and their concerns are certainly valid: companies can use browser fingerprinting data to build unique user profiles without cookies or user sign-ins.
 This data can be in turn sold, harvested to trigger targeted ads, or  used to fix product prices based on the visitor’s location.

 Notwithstanding, developers have valid reasons for fingerprinting a visitor’s browser.
-Anonymous site users can easily become security risks, as they often are precursors to fraudulent payments and botnet attacks—threats that browser fingerprinting helps to mitigate.
+Anonymous site users can easily become security risks, as they often are precursors to fraudulent payments and bot net attacks—threats that browser fingerprinting helps to mitigate.
 Fingerprinting also enables developers to understand a visitor’s environment for delivering the most compatible website version.

 In this article, we’ll look at some of the ways a website visitor can create a false fingerprint, then analyze FingerprintJS to see how it creates accurate fingerprints for verifying authorized users, even when spoofing is being used.